cocco/family-flow/docs/prd.md

 ## 6. Acceptance Criteria
 - Parents can create, edit, and delete chores and bonus tasks.
 - Children can view, reserve, and complete tasks.
-- Completed tasks require parent approval before being counted.
+- Completed tasks do not require parent approval; completion counts immediately.
 - The app displays a monthly allowance summary for each child.
 - Payments are tracked but not processed inside the app.